 by setting $\gamma=c/\sqrt{-g_{\mu\nu}v^{\mu}v^{\nu}}=1/\sqrt{g_{00}-\frac{\vec{v\cdot}\vec{v}}{c^{2}}}$ and by using the kinematical momentum $p_{i}=m\gamma v_{i}$ one has:

-Usually, however, one is interested in the rate of change of the kinematic linear momentum $p_{i}$:
+Usually, however, one is interested in the rate of change of the kinematic linear momentum~$p_{i}$:

-Where the relation between the Faraday tensor $F_{\mu\nu}=\partial_{\mu}A_{\nu}-\partial_{\nu}A_{\mu}$ and the electric $E_{i}=cF_{0i}$ and magnetic fields $B_{i}=\frac{1}{2}\epsilon_{ijk}F^{jk}$ have be utilized.
+where the relation between the Faraday tensor $F_{\mu\nu}=\partial_{\mu}A_{\nu}-\partial_{\nu}A_{\mu}$ and the electric $E_{i}=cF_{0i}$ and magnetic fields $B_{i}=\frac{1}{2}\epsilon_{ijk}F^{jk}$ have be utilized.

 Furthermore, since $cd\tau=ds=\sqrt{-g_{\mu\nu}dx^{\mu}dx^{\nu}}$ then $ds/d\lambda=cd\tau/dt$ and thus $\gamma d\tau=dt$ with $\gamma=c/\sqrt{-g_{\mu\nu}v^{\mu}v^{\nu}}$.
-Then from the energy-momentum constraint one has that $(mc)^{2}=(p^{0})^{2}-\overrightarrow{p}{}^{2}$, which when combined with $p^{2}=m^{2}\gamma^{2}v^{2}$ and $p^{0}=m\gamma c=E/c$, gives $(mc)^{2}=(p^{0})^{2}(g_{00}-p^{2}/(p^{0})^{2})=(mc)^{2}\gamma^{2}(g_{00}-p^{2}/(p^{0})^{2})$ thus $\gamma=(g_{00}-p^{2}/(p^{0})^{2})^{-1/2}=p^{0}/\sqrt{-g_{\mu\nu}p^{\mu}p^{\nu}}$ along with $p_{0}/mc=\gamma$ which shows that $p_{0}$ is an integral of the motion whenever $\gamma$ is an integral of the motion.
+Then from the energy-momentum constraint one has that $(mc)^{2}=(p^{0})^{2}-\overrightarrow{p}{}^{2}$, which when combined with $p^{2}=m^{2}\gamma^{2}v^{2}$ and $p^{0}=m\gamma c=E/c$, gives $(mc)^{2}=(p^{0})^{2}(g_{00}-p^{2}/(p^{0})^{2})=(mc)^{2}\gamma^{2}(g_{00}-p^{2}/(p^{0})^{2})$ thus $\gamma=(g_{00}-p^{2}/(p^{0})^{2})^{-1/2}=p^{0}/\sqrt{-g_{\mu\nu}p^{\mu}p^{\nu}}$ along with $p_{0}/mc=\gamma$, which shows that $p_{0}$ is an integral of the motion whenever $\gamma$ is an integral of the motion.
 Notice that the energy-momentum constraint, the Lorentz invariance, and the kinematic momentum expression $p_{\mu}=m\gamma v_{\mu}$ are consistently imposed with respect to the coordinate-time parametrization $t$ and the four-velocity is $v_{\mu}=(c,\overrightarrow{v})$.

-The Hamiltonian function in the tangental space is non-zero since the reparametrization invariance has been removed by the choice of coordinate-time parametrization.
+The Hamiltonian function in the tangential space is non-zero since the reparametrization invariance has been removed by the choice of coordinate-time parametrization.
 Thus, $h(x,v)$ is related to the energy of the system:

 In the limit of slow motion, this is the usual non-relativistic expression:

 Notice that it contains only electrostatic and gravitational energy terms and, due to the choices made, $g_{00}$ is positive ($g_{00}=(1-2U(x)/c^{2})$).